-T20 World Cup’s Likely Cancellation Gives New Hope For IPL Season, But It Could Be Played Outside India
+T20 World Cup’s Likely Postponement Gives New Hope For IPL Season, But It Could Be Played Outside India

-The increasingly likely cancellation of the T20 World Cup could be good news for fans of the India Premier League — as long as they don’t mind watching matches take place somewhere other than India.
+The increasingly likely postponement of the T20 World Cup could be good news for fans of the India Premier League — as long as they don’t mind watching matches take place somewhere other than India.

 As India.com reported, the announcement from Cricket Australia that the prospect of the T20 World Cup taking place this year was “unrealistic” gave new hope to the IPL being played in 2020.
 The league, like most major sports leagues across the globe, has been put on an indefinite hold amid the coronavirus pandemic, and officials said they would need to wait for the T20 World Cup to be scheduled before starting to make plans for a season.